Who would have thought that you could make a tonne of money from cart abandonment?

 So here’s what we’ve reached so far in the last 12 months

 - Now GhostMonitor is available for Shopify and WooCommerce.

 We need to introduce a few tweaks to make the software available for everyone.
 Magento, OpenCart and Prestashop users – we’ll be with you soon!

 - GhostMonitor boosts our clients’ revenue by an average of 11%.

 That’s a dramatic change in the world of cart abandonment.
 It’s cool, but it’s never enough.
 We’re working every day to improve on that average.

-- We offer GhostMonitor for a super cheap $10 a month, without any other fees.
+- GhostMonitor only costs $29 a month, without any other fees.